floswald/SippData/readme.md

 The bash scripts will check if a file exists, to avoid downloading large files again. if you think anything went wrong during the process, just delete a folder in `~/datasets/SIPP` to recreate it.

+Each panel has about 7GB in stata format

 ## Disclaimer